Homemade Vegetable Medley Pickling Inspiration and Recipes: Part 1 of 3

 We hope you will find these pickling recipes and steps fun, useful and dill-icious!

-Pouch 1: Polish Dill
+Recipe 1: Polish Dill

 We’ll start with our Polish Dill pouch.
 Which can be used to pickle any number of vegetable medleys.
 We will start simple with cucumbers, specifically the Kirby variety, which you can find in most well-stocked grocery stores or produce markets.